 In early 1980s Great Britain, a “moral watchdog” called the National Viewers' and Listeners' Association coined the phrase video nasty to describe what they considered particularly offensive horror movies.

-Such movies were distributed on videotape and had never been released in theaters, says the BBC.
+Such movies were distributed on videotape and had never been released in theaters.
 The National Viewers' and Listeners' Association blamed such videos for violent crimes.
 Now video nasty seems to mean any negative or disturbing video.

 Final girl refers to the last female survivor in a slasher pic, like Laurie in Halloween, Alice in Friday the 13th, Sidney in Scream, and many others.

 The term was coined by American film professor Carol J. Clover in her 1993 book, Men, Women, and Chainsaws: Gender in the Modern Horror Film.
 Since the mid-1970s, Clover says, the last survivor in slasher films has been female.
 She is often virginal, or at least unavailable, following the first “rule” of surviving a horror movie, at least according to Randy in Scream.
 She’s paranoid yet resourceful, and she puts off the killer long enough to be rescued or to kill him herself.

 Buffy the Vampire Slayer may be considered a send-up of the final girl trope.
 The TV show is full of "final girls" who survive to kill the killers, and who even after being killed (twice!) refuse to die.